AlexSergey/rockpack/packages/compiler/README.md

     },
     // secondary properties
     nodemon: path to nodemon run file (only for backendCompiler)
-    dotenv: 'path_to_dotend or put .env file to your project',
     version: false, // You can add version to script's filenames
     styles: String, // You can extract CSS styles from scripts, or disable it - set false
     html: { // CopyWebpackPlugin.
 You can also add array for multi-pages support